Voodoo-exe/DPDZeroAssignment/README.md

 # DPDZeroAssignment

 This is a take home assessment for creating backend system for DPDZero.
-This readme will guide you yo setting up this project easily.
+This readme will guide you to setting up this project easily.

 ## DB Setup
 - We are using MySQL DB.
 Download MySQL and create a Schema with the name `users` and a tables with the name `users` and `key_value_data`.